uaraven/logview/readme.md

 # LogView widget for cview

-LogView widget for [cview](https://gitlab.com/tslocum/cview).
-Might also work with [tview](https://github.com/rivo/tview) although that was not tested.
+LogView widget for [tview](https://github.com/rivo/tview).
+It will also work with [cview](https://gitlab.com/tslocum/cview), just replace import.

 ![](screen.png)